DonHulieo/don-shootingrange/README.md

 - Until a ticket system for support is created, please have your Tebex Transation ID ready 🙂.

 # Changelog
+- v1.0.4 - Added Locales for Notifications, DrawText and QB Target
+- v1.0.3 - Updated the Database check function
 - v1.0.2 - Added Config Option to log Granted Licenses to Discord
 - v1.0.1 - Unescrowed the Menu and added a Clothes Config option
 - v1.0.0 - Initial Release